logie17/logie17.github.com/_posts/2016-02-06-fan-in-go-concurrency.md

             return out
         }

-Each of these go routines push data back into a shared channel, "out" that is ultimately returned from merge.
-In the example we create an "output" function which passes in a channel from the slice of channels passed into the "merge" function.
-The code creates a go routine for each passed in channel which channels all the data into the shared "out" channel.
-Finally, "out" is returned and can also be ranged over to output any data that has been yoked into it.
+Each of these go routines push data back into a shared channel "out".
+In the example we create an "output" function which receives a channel from the slice of channels passed into the "merge" function.
+The example creates a go routine for each channel in the slice.
+The go routine ranges over the channel and pipes its output to the shared channel "out".
+Finally, "out" is returned and is later ranged over in the main routine to output the merged data.

 #### Neat, but is there more?